 “A whistleblower working for the firm, who asked to remain anonymous due to fears over their job, expressed concerns about this lack of disclosure, particularly given the frequency with which accidental activations pick up extremely sensitive personal information,” The Guardian reported.

-Siri can be easily activated by mistake and indeed, it often is when an iPhone or iPad hears the wake words “Hey Siri” or something similar.
+Apple’s virtual assistant Siri can easily be activated by mistake and indeed, it often is when an iPhone or iPad hears the wake words “Hey Siri” or something similar.
 That happened to UK Defense Secretary Gavin Williamson when he was addressing the Commons last month.
 His iPhone, tucked inside his shirt pocket, activated when it heard the word “Syria.”

 “There have been countless instances of recordings featuring private discussions between doctors and patients, business deals, seemingly criminal dealings, sexual encounters and so on,” the whistleblower told The Guardian.
 “These recordings are accompanied by user data showing location, contact details, and app data.”